-- Ground disturbance or excavation especially extending beneath topsoil. - Dumping or storage of material, including temporary storage. - Removal of any material, including stones, soil or subsoil. - Visible signs of active erosion (loss and disturbance of topsoil) caused by

-- Planting trees.

-- Allowing scrub to develop.

-- Ploughing or reseeding.

-- Displacing individual stone features.
+- Ground disturbance or excavation especially extending beneath topsoil. - Dumping or storage of material, including temporary storage. - Removal of any material, including stones, soil or subsoil. - Visible signs of active erosion (loss and disturbance of topsoil) caused by livestock and vehicles or other agricultural practice. - Planting trees. - Allowing scrub to develop. - Ploughing or reseeding. - Displacing individual stone features.